looran/shot/README.md

 * Same commands to do both screenshot and videoshot
 * Nice date in shot title by default (20131212_032511)
 * No question mode (-q) = quick screenshots
+* -c copies path of shot to clipboard

 #### Examples that you can bind to key shortcuts